sylverpyro/windows-debloat-and-optout/outline.md

 ```

 # Remove MS Edge
+**WARNING** Do not remove MS Edge unless you know you 1) Have another web browser or 2) Know how to install one via the command line (otherwise you'll have no web browsers left)
 **NOTE** Not recommended, but if you really want to do it, use *ShaowWhisperer*'s script here
 https://github.com/ShadowWhisperer/Remove-Edge-Chromium/archive/refs/heads/main.zip

 # Remove legacy 'malicious software removal tool' (replaced by MS Defender)
 **WARNING** this does not truly remove the tool, just makes it so the OS can never execute it.
 It's a poor solution, but there's no way to fully remove the tool at this time.
 If this doesn't sound good to you,  just leave it be.

 cmd.exe
 ```
 cd /d %windir%\System32